-Asset recovery cases, including settlements, reconciliation agreements and negotiated agreements, should be conducted transparently from start to end, to the extent compatible with rules on confidentiality of investigation.
+Asset recovery cases, including settlements, reconciliation agreements and negotiated agreements, should be conducted transparently and accountably from start to end, to the extent compatible with rules on confidentiality of investigation.

-As far as possible, relevant authorities – both domestic and international – and including judicial authorities, where permitted, should publicly provide, from the earliest legally possible opportunity, the following information in an accessible manner to the public, including any identified victims of corruption:
+As far as possible, relevant authorities – both domestic and international – and including judicial authorities, where permitted, should publicly provide, from the earliest legally possible opportunity, the following information in an accessible manner and format to the public, including any identified victims of corruption:

-- timely and accessible case information on the progress and status of asset recovery cases, including case names where possible;
+- timely and accessible case information on the progress and status of asset recovery cases, including case names;

-- the nature/type of the assets under investigation and estimated amounts involved;
+- the nature, type and estimated value of the assets under investigation;

-- the legal framework through which the asset recovery process is being undertaken;
+- the legal framework through which the asset recovery process was initiated and is being undertaken;

 - the nature, type and estimated value of assets seized and a timeline of planned steps for return;

-- the negotiating framework, modalities for asset return and disbursement, and the involvement of civil society;
+- the negotiating framework, modalities for asset return and disbursement, and the foreseen role of civil society in the return;

 - the disposition, administration and monitoring of returned assets.
-This can include independent tendering processes for third-party stakeholders involved in the disbursement of funds; due diligence on third-party/intermediary actors involved in the disbursement and monitoring of assets as well as independently audited reports on the disbursement of funds and progress of programs – all to be published publicly and available in an accessible format.
+This should include an independent tendering process for third-party stakeholders involved in the disbursement of funds; due diligence on third-party/intermediary actors involved in the disbursement and monitoring of assets, and independently audited reports on the disbursement and management of funds; and progress of programs – all to be published publicly and available in an accessible format.

 All recovered assets must be traceable by the general public at all stages of the process of asset recovery, from the confiscation, seizure and sale of assets through to the return and disbursement of assets.
-This could include, amongst other methods, that recovered funds be separated from the general state budget and placed in a special account or another agreed independent mechanism until assets have been fully disbursed.
+This could include, amongst other methods, that recovered funds be separated from the general state budget and placed in a special account or an agreed independent mechanism until assets have been fully disbursed.

-Civil society organizations, including victims’ groups/representatives, should be able and enabled to participate in the asset recovery process.
+Independent civil society organisations, including victims’ groups/representatives, should be able and enabled to participate in the asset recovery process.
 This includes:

 - identifying the mechanisms and processes that allowed for initial harm to occur;

-- contributing to decisions on the return and disposition of assets including social programs dedicated to victims of corruption issues;
+- contributing to decisions on the return and disposition of assets including social programs dedicated to victims of corruption and identifying needs;

-- fostering transparency and accountability in the transfer, administration, disposition and monitoring of recovered assets; and,
+- fostering transparency, accountability and due diligence in the transfer, administration, disposition, monitoring and reporting of recovered assets; and,

-- as far as allowed by confidentiality rules, fostering transparency and accountability in the investigation (see Principle 1).
+- as far as permitted by confidentiality rules, fostering transparency and accountability in the investigation.

-Multilateral, bilateral and case-specific agreements or arrangements should be made public in a timely fashion, including when recovery is part of reconciliation arrangements, and should involve civil society representatives.
+Multilateral, bilateral and case-specific agreements or arrangements should be made public in a timely fashion and accessible manner, including when recovery is part of reconciliation arrangements, and should involve independent civil society representatives.

-These agreements should be concluded to ensure the transparent and effective use, administration and monitoring of the returned proceeds of corruption in line with the principles set out here.
+These agreements should be concluded to ensure the transparent, accountable and effective use, administration and monitoring of the returned proceeds of corruption are in line with the principles set out here.

-A process should be in place to monitor the disbursement of funds as well as a complaints mechanism.
+A process should be in place to monitor the disbursement of funds that includes an independent complaints mechanism.